evangambit/cpot/README.md

 # Cpot

-A simple, single-process, zero-dependency inverted index that works for 10 million documents.
+A simple, single-process, zero-dependency, high performance inverted index.

 I used to use Sqlite3 for this, but found it's performance was very lacking.